 What are the optimum aggregate properties for Epoxy Asphalt?

 Since the aggregates make up about 94% of the paving mix it is essential to use the best available aggregate to obtain a durable pavement with good flexural life.
 Aggregate should be hard, tough, resistant to wear and polishing and have 100% crushed faces.
 Elongated particles with an aspect ratio of greater than 1 to 3 should be no more than 5 % of all aggregate particles by weight.
 The best aggregates are generally basalt, metagraywackie or granite types.

 A typical dense graded gradation for a paving course 25 mm thick is:

 Adhesion loss (Delamination) to the substrate is usually an important cause for the deterioration of the wearing surface.
 What is ChemCo’s solution to this problem?

-Epoxy Asphalt concrete uses a bond coat of Epoxy Asphalt that is sprayed onto the deck with special equipment (provided by ChemCo Systems).
+Epoxy Asphalt concrete uses a neat bond coat of Epoxy Asphalt with very high tensile strength and slightly less flexible than the EA pavement binder that is sprayed onto the deck with special equipment (provided by ChemCo Systems).
 This bond coat provides tensile pull-off bond strength to the corrosion protection coating on the steel deck of at least 2.5 MPa.
-Unlike thermoplastic material based bonds, the Epoxy Asphalt bondcoat maintains its high performance even when the deck reaches temperatures over 70 °C.
+Unlike thermoplastic material based bonds, the Epoxy Asphalt bond coat maintains its high performance even when the deck reaches temperatures over 70 °C on sunny hot days.

 What are the key points to successful placement of epoxy asphalt concrete pavement?